oznogon/gattaibushido-public/rules/03_basic_play.md

 **Valid Targets:** Pilots

 The **+Schism** trigger hurts the Pilots by damaging their central team Harmony.
-Each time anyone in the team either triggers on their own or is otherwise afflicted with +Schism, the Team accrues a point of Schism.
+Each time anyone in the team either triggers on their own or is otherwise afflicted with +Schism, the Team accrues one or more points of Schism, which can be represented by tokens placed on the central Harmony track.
+Unless specified otherwise, the amount of Schism accrued per triggering event is as follows:

+* During an active Throwdown, Schism = current Stage of the conflict (1 to 7)
+* Outside of an active Throwdown, Schism = 1

 After 7 points have been accrued, the Harmony is directly lowered.
 Harmony can never be reduced below 1 (Red).
 If the team is in the Red, once they accrue 7 Schism, and for each additional point accrued thereafter, trigger +Trauma:Each to the *entire* team.
 See p.
 XX for full details on Harmony.

 By default, any Pilot can spend her Buffers to prevent +Schism that she personally either triggers or is targeted by, one token per point of Schism prevented.